openstack/governance/goals/selected/consistent-and-secure-rbac.rst

 #.
 Operators need to be intimately familiar with the policy implementation to
    supply overrides for valid use cases (read-only privileges)
 #.
 Auditing OpenStack APIs requires administrative access
 #.
-No role hierarchy makes it hard to establish any low-level collection
+Having no role hierarchy makes it hard to establish any low-level collection
    permission collection, like a role for read-only access, which is implemented inconsistently across deployments